-- As a strategic resource that is important for energy security, uranium is of both national and global importance. - For health and safety, radiation protection, environmental stewardship and non-proliferation, control of uranium production and trade is an important part of both national and international nuclear law. - Evolution of environmental standards distinguishes current mining from legacy practices, but the perception of environmental damage and unsafe practices must still be addressed.
-Lifecycle management is key to current regulatory schemes. - The internationalization of the fuel cycle has potential for non-proliferation gains and security of supply, but must also ensure competition and show respect for the NPT bargain. - Industry needs to be aware of evolution in CSR imperatives and social acceptability issues for projects for the extractive sector, stakeholder engagement, sustainability and human rights protections are key. - Global initiatives on human rights, governance, anti-corruption may not themselves create hard law, but they may generate hard law requirements at State level and change litigation risks.
+- As a "strategic resource" that is important for energy security, uranium is of both national and global importance. - For health and safety, radiation protection, environmental stewardship and non-proliferation, control of uranium production and trade is an important part of national and international nuclear law. - The regulation of uranium mining activities should be addressed in a national nuclear regulatory statute, with the same risk-informed regulatory oversight as for other nuclear fuel cycle activities. - The evolution of environmental standards distinguishes current mining from "legacy" practices; lifecycle management is key to drafting current regulatory schemes. - Industry needs to be aware of the evolution in social acceptability issues for projects stakeholder engagement, sustainability, transparency and human rights protections are key. - Global initiatives on human rights, governance and anti-corruption may not create hard law, but may inform the legal requirements that are imposed at State level.